Studio Palette

-Studio Palette Co., Ltd. (株式会社studioぱれっと, Kabushiki-gaisha Suteyūdio Paretto) is a Japanese animation studio based in Suginami, Tokyo.
+Studio Palette Co., Ltd. (株式会社studioぱれっと, Kabushiki-gaisha Sutajio Paretto) is a Japanese animation studio based in Suginami, Tokyo.

 Establishment

 The studio was founded in Suginami, Tokyo in February 2018 by producer Yuuki Saitou.
 Saitou had previously acted as a representative of Husio Studio, co-founded with animator Kazuhiro Hocchi, and established Palette shortly after Hocchi's resignation as representative director in order to take over Husio Studio's business assets, which were liquidated in 2020.